ikido/kilometric/README.md

 - ~~API method that adds events to Redis Queue, with event key, timestamp and value~~

 - Background worker that processes events, it should wait for incoming events and process them.
 It should be possible to start/stop worker from command line, as well as from ruby code.
-Worker should read DSL-based ruby script in current folder for configuration
+Dispatcher should read DSL-based ruby script in current folder for configuration

 - API method that when given a name of gauge (or several gauge names, as array) and optionally a start and end date it should return a hash sorted by tick time, where tick timestamp is a key, and gauge value is a value.

-- Multithreaded background worker with Celluloid or EventMachine
+- Multiple concurrent workers with Celluloid, processing events

 Possible future features: